 Welcome to the New World Order!

 And where is the hope?
-Well, as a spouse of a U.S. citizen Rudolf has now a statutory right to return to the U.S. and obtain permanent legal residence – the so-called “greencard.”
-The only possibility for the U.S. authorities to deny him this right would be to prove that he has been sentenced for a “crime of moral turpitude,” defined according to U.S. case law for prosecutable offenses according to U.S.(!) law.
-Since Rudolf has never committed any act that would be a crime under U.S. law, he should be able to return to his family for good in late 2010…
+Well, as a spouse of a U.S. citizen Rudolf now had a statutory right to return to the U.S. and obtain permanent legal residence – the so-called “greencard.”
+The only possibility for the U.S. authorities to deny him this right would have been to prove that he had been sentenced for a “crime of moral turpitude,” defined according to U.S. case law for prosecutable offenses according to U.S.(!) law.
+Since Rudolf has never committed any act that would be a crime under U.S. law, he should have been able to return to his family for good in late 2010…

 …or so you thought!